Filtering Well Water in Cold Weather

 Lastly, don’t forget your water treatment system.
 Again, the changing seasons can be a great reminder to change filters and attend to basic maintenance items.
 If you’re using an ultraviolet (UV) system to protect your water from bacterial contamination, then consider whether it’s time for the annual lamp change.
 Also to ensure complete disinfection of your water supply, the quartz sleeve requires periodic cleaning.
 Depending on the chemistry of your source water and any pre-treatment in place, this may only need to be done once a year.
 The Fall is a good time to inspect the sleeve and clean it as necessary.

-Autumn and Winter are beautiful times of year, especially in the country.
+Autumn and Winter are beautiful times of the year, especially in the country.
 Embrace it.
 And be sure to let the sight of the changing colors remind you of what is out of sight – your water supply.
-Give it a little extra attention to guarantee safe water year round.
+Give it a little extra attention to guarantee safe water year-round.